gabriel-laurino/Brightness-Control-Application/README.md

 │   └── lang.json                   # Language strings for English and Portuguese
 ├── main
 │   └── main.py                     # Entry point of the application
-├── README.md                       # Project documentation (this file)
-├── LICENSE                         # Project license file (MIT) ├── Run.vbs                         # VBScript to completely launch the application
+├── python                          # Folder with all necessary dependencies to run the application (Portable Python) ├── README.md                       # Project documentation (this file) ├── LICENSE                         # Project license file (MIT) ├── Run.vbs                         # VBScript to completely launch the application